How Should I Prepare for My Appointment?

 What is Considered Normal Business Hours?

-Health and Hearing Conservation Consultants’ regular business hours are considered to be 8am-5pm MST Monday through Friday.
+Health Conservation Consultants’ regular business hours are considered to be 8am-4:30pm MST Monday through Friday.

-Health and Hearing Conservation Consultants will answer after hours calls in the case of an emergency.
+Health Conservation Consultants will answer after hours calls in the case of an emergency.
 After hours testing services are available 24/7/365.
 A premium will be charged for this service.

 Do I Need an Account to Book an Appointment?

-The majority of Health and Hearing Conservation Consultants’ corporate clients choose to set up an account with Health and Hearing Conservation Consultants for the convenience of ongoing business.
+The majority of Health Conservation Consultants’ corporate clients choose to set up an account with Health Conservation Consultants for the convenience of ongoing business.
 However, a formal account is not required to utilize our services.

 Services can booked and paid for at the time without an account being established.
 This is most often used in private testing or one-time testing scenarios.
 Full payment is required prior to the commencement of services.
-Health and Hearing Conservation Consultants currently accepts cash and credit card payments.
+Health Conservation Consultants currently accepts cash, debit and credit card payments.

 How Do I Book an Appointment?

-There are two options to book appointments with Health and Hearing Conservation Consultants.
+There are two options to book appointments with Health Conservation Consultants.
 The first is to call our toll-free number at 1-877-920-8378.
 The second is to book online using our appointment request forms.
-There is a separate appointment request for drug & alcohol testing, audiometric screening and custom hearing protection.
+There are separate appointment request for drug & alcohol testing, audiometric screening and custom hearing protection.